Skip to main content

 Testosterone exerts its influence on the cardiovascular system through multiple pathways.
 On one hand, it promotes vasodilation, the widening of blood vessels, by increasing the synthesis of nitric oxide, a key molecule for endothelial health.
 This action improves blood flow and can help lower blood pressure.

-Simultaneously, its positive effects on body composition ∞ increasing muscle mass and decreasing fat mass ∞ improve and reduce systemic inflammation, both of which are protective for the heart.
+Simultaneously, its positive effects on body composition ∞ increasing muscle mass and decreasing fat mass ∞ improve insulin sensitivity and reduce systemic inflammation, both of which are protective for the heart.
 These mechanisms form the foundational rationale for using biochemical recalibration as a tool for preventative cardiometology.

 What Does Modern Research Indicate about TRT Safety?